johannesholmberg/holmberg.io/src/posts/work/chemistry-interaction.md

 ---
 layout: case
+date: "2016-06-05"
 title: "Chemistry Interaction"
 cover: chemistry-interaction
 description: "A responsive makeover with a customized CMS."
-permalink: work/chemistry-interaction/
 role: Developer
 website: http://chemistryinteraction.co.nz
 meta: March–June, 2016
-output: 'WordPress integration, Front-end development, Responsive platform'
-techniques: 'HTML, CSS, PHP, WordPress, JavaScript, jQuery, Gulp, Sass'
-client: 'Chemistry Interaction, in collaboration with <a href="http://osynlig.nz/">Osynlig NZ</a>'
+client: 'Chemistry Interaction, in collaboration with Osynlig NZ'
+techniques: [
+  'HTML', 'CSS', 'PHP', 'WordPress', 'JavaScript', 'jQuery', 'Gulp', 'Sass'
+]
 ---

 I was hired to develop the front-end and WordPress integration for a new responsive, digital home to a PR agency in New Zealand.